Login Sign in

 Surgical treatment of pyometra involves an emergency spay.
 While a spay is a fairly routine procedure in young puppies, this procedure is more complicated in a dog with pyometra.

-When the uterus is filled with pus, a larger abdominal incision is required to safely remove the uterus.
-Depending on how diseased the uterus is, it may be challenging to remove the uterus without tearing the uterine wall, which could cause pus to leak into the abdomen.
+When the uterus is filled with pus, it requires a larger abdominal incision to safely remove the uterus.
+Depending on how diseased the uterus is, it may be challenging to remove the uterus without tearing the uterine wall.
+This could cause pus to leak into the abdomen.

 Additionally, dogs receiving pyometra surgery are often critically ill, meaning that anesthesia is more challenging than it would be in a healthy patient.

-After pyometra surgery, dogs may be kept hospitalized for several days.
-This is necessary in order to provide intravenous (IV) fluids to correct dehydration and electrolyte abnormalities.
-Additionally, dogs that are not keeping down oral antibiotics may need injectable antibiotics, to address bacteria that have leaked out of the uterus.
+After pyometra surgery, dogs may remain in the hospital for several days.
+This is necessary to provide intravenous (IV) fluids to correct dehydration and electrolyte abnormalities.
+Additionally, dogs who can’t keep down oral antibiotics may need injectable antibiotics to address bacteria that have leaked out of the uterus.

 General Cost to Treat Pyometra in Dogs